ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

    * the photo quality score is above threshold quality (or) the maximum retries (as configured) have been attempted.
 4. The system maintains a count of the number of retries of face photo for the current registration.
 1. Every time a retry is captured, the earlier quality score and threshold score are replaced by the current quality score and threshold score on screen.
 1. A retry is allowed only after at least x seconds since the previous capture.
-The value x is configured configurable (default value is 10 seconds)
+The value x is configurable (default value is 10 seconds)
 1. The quality score is determined by the SDK and the threshold limits are configured by the admin.
-1. The system does not allow further capture if the number of capture attempts are greater than the configured limits and Displays an alert message that the retry limit is reached and photo of sufficient quality is not obtained.
+1. The system does not allow further capture if the number of capture attempts are greater than the configured limits and displays an alert message that the retry limit is reached and photo of sufficient quality is not obtained.
 1. When the retry limit is reached and photo of sufficient quality is not obtained, the best quality photo is retained.
 The best photo will be displayed on screen along with its quality score.
 1. All the above rules apply to exception photo capture as well.

 #### N. Capture Iris as per defined specifications
 When the Registration Officer scans the individual’s irises either individually or together, the system performs the following steps:
-1. Displays the quality score and threshold for each iris captured.
+1. Displays the quality score and threshold for each captured iris.
-1. Allows the registration officer to re-try each capture up to a maximum no. of times (as configured) if threshold score is not met for one or both irises.
+1. Allows the registration officer to re-try each capture up to a maximum number of times (as configured) if threshold score is not met for one or both irises.
 1. The quality score is determined and the threshold limits are configured.
 1. If the quality score meets threshold, a re-capture is not allowed.
 1. Validates all available irises that have been captured, the irises, which are above threshold quality and the maximum retries attempted.
-1. Retains only that capture which has the highest quality score.
+1. Retains only the capture, which has the highest quality score.
 1. System captures and stores the transaction details for audit purpose (except PII data).
 #### O. Restrict registration if the duration since the last export or upload is more than the configured limit
 When the registration officer opts to start a new registration or UIN update.
 The system determines the time of the most recent export or upload (automatic uploads and manual uploads) of registration packets.